Encourage Parakeet bird to Talk

 5. Valuate Your Bird

-Best Time to Teach Your Paradeet
+Best Time to Teach Your Parakeet

 Usually the optimum time is morning.
 After a good night’s sleep, birds are more keen and eager learners.